How to sell a car: step by step guide

 Prep your car

-It’s also time to give your car a good clean, inside and out.
+Start with a thorough clean, inside and out.
 Don’t just run the hose over it, make a real effort to make your car fresh and clean for impressing buyers.
 You could also choose a professional valet for a real deep clean.

 Prep your paperwork

-Another thing that will really help buyers understand that you are a legit seller is by having all your paperwork in place.
+Having all your paperwork in place puts buyers at ease and builds trust.
 Missing V5Cs can read as slightly suspicious so make sure you have all the following to hand:

 It goes without saying (but we’ll say it anyway) that you need to be authorised to sell the car, either because you are the owner or because you have the owner’s permission.
-If you are trying to sell a car with outstanding finance then it’s the finance company you need permission from.
+This includes getting permission from the finance company if you want to sell a car with outstanding finance.

-You will need to settle your outstanding debt before you sell the car as you are not legally the owner.
-Some dealers can help you settle this difference through the sale of your car, but buyers from private sales won’t be settling your debts for you.
-You will need to receive a finance settlement letter to show any buyers — it is illegal to sell a car on finance without letting the buyer know — and you will need to pay off your remaining balance.
+But buyers from private sales won’t be settling your debts.
+So you will need a finance settlement letter to show any buyers – it is illegal to sell a car on finance without letting the buyer know – and you will need to pay off your remaining balance.

 how to sell your car